Bishma/blog/content/posts/mrhomn.md

 When I decided to leave my job of over 15 years I knew that I wanted a bit of a career rewind.
 The last several years have seen me in full-time management positions and my programming, sysadmin, and SRE skills have gotten rusty.
 Since I learn by doing I wanted a project that would get me up-to-date and which I'd have fun implementing.

 [MrHomn](https://github.com/Bishma/MrHomn) is the 3rd generation of my home automation setup[^explain].
-Which I plan to expand out to utilize common open source tools
+Which I plan to expand out to utilize common open source tools all operating in a docker-compose stack.

 ## Stack Elements